antoineruzette/goo_gallery/_pages/devguide.md

 <b>Getting started with VSCode:</b>

-1. Install Python - Make sure you have Python already installed in your machine.
+1. <u>Install Python</u> - Make sure you have Python already installed in your machine.
 If you are not sure, you can check by typing ```python –version``` on Terminal/Command Window.
 If it returns python with some numbers, then you know Python already was installed.
 But if it does not, you need install <a href="https://www.python.org/downloads/">Python</a>.
 2. Install Blender API - Open Terminal/Command Window and type ```pip install fake-bpy-module-latest```.
 This command line will install the latest Blender’s version available using Pip package manager.
 For more info on visit <a href="https://github.com/nutti/fake-bpy-module">Fake Blender Github</a>.
 3. Download and install VSCode software - <a href="https://code.visualstudio.com/download">Visual Studio Code</a>.
 4. Install Python extension - open VSCode and go to the extension tab and search for “Python” by Microsoft.
 The VSCode extensions enhance developer’s experience.